pettiblog/pettiblog.github.io/about/index.md

   creditlink: http://www.facebook.com/philip.pettican.5
 ---

-PettiBlog is all about communicating the right kind of information about science and society.
+PettiBlog is about communicating the right kind of information about science with a personal touch.

 ## PettiBlog is all about:

-* Exposing the biggest myths and misconceptions about science in general.
+* Exposing myths and misconceptions about science in general.
-* Communicating the newest discoveries and facts that can be applied to one's lifestyle.
+* Communicating the best facts that can be applied to one's lifestyle.
 * Advice and information about fitness and healthy eating.
 * Insights into the mind and how certain techniques can improve one's life.
 * A travel section talking about new and different places visited.
+* A personal blog section, an insight into my life.
-* Support for comments
+* Support for comments.

 #### Visit my main website